IELTS Essay Sample 1120 - Very few school children learn about the value of money

 If money management is taught as a part of the school curriculum, all the students will get a chance to learn such skills.
 They will grow up to have more knowledge of money and finance.
 Consecutively, they will have a better perspective while making financial decisions.
 This will lead to a more stable, enriched and self-reliant society.
 Lessons learned in schools last for a long and that is why teaching money management to students is so vital.

 To conclude, earning money may not be the goal in life but it is the money that provides us with our basic needs and a sense of security.
 Learning the skills to value and handle money is a crucial part of life.
 Thus, I believe that lessons for financial management should be made a part of the school curriculum so that more and more students can have a financially stable future.

 Sample Answer 2: (Disagreement)

-Whether money management should be a part of the academic curriculum is a great debate.
-Most of the schools are already overwhelmed with the subjects they have to teach and adding personal financial affairs to the syllabus would make things worse.
-Moreover, this is a skill that teachers cannot instil in a child through lectures and exams and this is why I personally believe that parents should take this responsibility.
+Money management skill is undoubtedly important, but if it should be a part of the academic curriculum is debatable.
+Many schools are already overwhelmed with the subjects they teach, and adding personal financial affairs to the syllabus would make things worse.
+Moreover, this is a skill that teachers cannot instil in a person through lectures and exams.
+This is why I believe that parents should take this responsibility.

-To conclude, money management is a practical aspect of life and theoretical classes are ineffective to develop this great skill.
-Parents, on the contrary, should take command of this aspect and prepare their children how to value money and handle personal finance efficiently.
+To conclude, money management is a practical aspect of life and theoretical classes conducted by school teachers are ineffective to develop this great skill.
+Parents, on the contrary, should take command of this aspect and prepare their children to value money and handle personal finance efficiently.